stateless-systems/net-ftp-list/README.txt

 * The factory and abstract base class for parsers are one and the same.
 OO geeks will cry.
 * More OS's and server types.
 Only servers that return Unix like LIST responses will work at the moment.
 * Calling <tt>if entry.file? or entry.dir?</tt> is hard work when you really mean <tt>unless entry.unknown?</tt>
+* No unit tests for the Net::FTP stuff yet, just the parser.

 == SYNOPSIS